Daniel-Gong/ChatGPT-WM/README.md

 # ChatGPT_WM

-code and datasets repository for NeurIPS 2023 submission entitled "Working Memory Capacity of ChatGPT: An Empirical Study".
+This is a code and dataset repository for NeurIPS 2023 submission entitled "Working Memory Capacity of ChatGPT: An Empirical Study".